hbk91/2021StudyNotes/Microsoft_Excel.md

 description: "Study Notes"
 ---

+## Burning Questions (figure out solutions):

+- How to apply formatting to only first row of a Pivot Table?
+For example: if I am showing dollar values in my Pivot Table, how to show the dollar sign only in the first row?
+- How to move focus to the formula bar while editing a cell, using the keyboard?

 ## Formatting:

 - **Display Share Prices and EPS:** upto two decimal places, because that's how they are displayed by convention